Jubatian/rrpge-spec/specs/grapfifo.rst

 covers accesses by the CPU <=> VRAM DMA and the 16 <=> 32 VRAM interface.
 The empty state of the FIFO can be queried.

+The non-empty state may be broader (such as not only indicating FIFO not empty but also being set as long as anything started by the FIFO is processing), but the non-empty flag must always be consistent with the internal state (the allowance of accessing graphics).

 Overflowing the FIFO produces undefined results (may normally cause a kernel trap on a capable system).